grndnl/grndnl.github.io/_projects/assembly-graph.md

 ---
 layout: page
 title: Generative AI for Assembly Design
-description: Generative AI design tools that can be used to design things from coffee makers to cars.
+description: How can Generative AI design tools be used to design assemblies, from coffee makers to EVs?
 img: assets/img/assembly_graph.png
 importance: 1
 category: